-The SA-HELP loan is a deferred payment option, which means you don't repay it until your income rises above the minimum repayment threshold.
-Click here for more information on what the Student Services and Amenities Fee (SSAF) helps to fund.
+The SA-HELP loan is a deferred payment option provided by the Australian Government for your Student Services and Amenities Fee, which means you don't repay your SSAF until your income rises above the minimum repayment threshold.

-The SSAF is calculated for each teaching period based on your individual course load, up to a maximum of $308.
+The SSAF is calculated for each teaching period based on your individual course load, and what mode of study you are undertaking, up to a capped amount.
 Because the SSAF is based on your course load, it is payable after the relevant census date, when your enrolment for that period is registered.
+Not all students are required to contribute to SSAF, and the list of students who contribute / do not contribute to SSAF are on our SSAF webpage.
+Students who are required to contribute to SSAF must pay their SSAF by the due date shown on their Statement of Account.

 How do SA-HELP loans work?